All Episodes

 I think they're playing with fire.

-And this this intended or not, this process of rallying themselves to pat themselves on the back and console themselves with Christmas isn't real and Republicans are haters and whatnot, that's going to do nothing but alienate more and more people from them.
+And this intended or not, this process of rallying themselves to pat themselves on the back and console themselves with Christmas isn't real and Republicans are haters and whatnot, that's going to do nothing but alienate more and more people from them.

-Eric Erikson in for Rush Limbaugh.
+Eric Erickson in for Rush Limbaugh.

 Welcome back.